OutSystems/docs-support/src/enterprise/licensing/ipp/ipp-error.md

 # Resolve an intellectual property error

 During development you may receive an "Invalid Intellectual Property" (IPP) error message.
 These error messages can occur if you are publishing a module for the first time in your environment or this module was protected at some point.
-Errors occur during development when publishing your module in Service Studio, in Service Center or deploying through LifeTime.
+Errors occur during development when publishing your module in Service Studio, in Service Center, or deploying through LifeTime.

 ![IPP error publishing](images/ipp-error-publish_SS.png)